-Address: a) Kajoka Street, Kisemente, Kampala, Uganda (Tel. +256 41 533 578/9), b) PO BOX 22709, Kampala, Uganda.
-Date of UN designation: 29 March 2007.
+Address: a) Plot 22, Kanjokya Street, Kamwokya, Kampala, Uganda (Tel.: +256 41 533 578/9), b) PO BOX 22709, Kampala, Uganda.

 Other information: Gold export company.
-(Former directors Mr J.V.
-LODHIA - known as "Chuni"- and his son Mr Kunal LODHIA).
+(Directors Mr. Jamnadas V. LODHIA - known as "Chuni"- and his sons Mr. Kunal J. LODHIA and Jitendra J. LODHIA).
 In January 2011, Ugandan authorities notified the Committee that following an exemption on its financial holdings, Emirates Gold repaid UCI's debt to Crane Bank in Kampala, leading to final closure of its accounts.
-The previous owner of UCI, J.V.
-Lodhia and his son Kumal Lodhia have remained involved in purchasing gold from eastern DRC.
+The directors of UCI have remained involved in purchasing gold from eastern DRC.